lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ### Trailing lambdas

+As you have already seen, if a lambda expression is the only function parameter, you can drop the function parentheses `()`.
 If a lambda expression is passed as the last parameter of a function, then the expression can be written outside the function parentheses `()`.
-This syntax is called a trailing lambda.
+In both cases, this syntax is called a trailing lambda.

 For example, the [`fold()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/fold.html) function accepts an initial value and an operation: